 Registration for all nursing courses can be completed online or on the Natchez Campus.
+All students enrolling in beginning level nursing courses must see an advisor and complete registration onsite on the Natchez Campus.
+Those students who are continuing in the nursing program, after successfully completing the beginning level nursing courses, may register online after seeing their advisor.
 Dates for registration are listed in the University calendar.
 All students are responsible for ensuring that registration is complete and that tuition has been paid each semester.